An optimal extension theorem for 1-forms and the Lipman-Zariski conjecture: Optimality of Theorem

 \subsection{Other values of $p$}

-One cannot expect an analogue of Theorem \ref{thm:Ext of 1-forms} to hold for $p$-forms with $p \ge 2$.
-Counterexamples may be obtained by taking a $p$-dimensional normal Gorenstein singularity $0 \in X$ which is log canonical but not klt, and considering the product $X \x \C^n$, for $n \ge 0$ arbitrary.
-If $\sigma$ is a local generator for $\omega_X$, then $\mathrm{pr}_1^* \sigma$ will not be extendable without poles to a resolution of $X \x \C^n$.
-Note also that this construction does not work for $p = 1$.
+The analogue of Theorem~\ref{thm:Ext of 1-forms} does not hold for $p$-forms with $p \ge 2$.
+Counterexamples may be obtained by taking a $p$-dimensional normal Gorenstein singularity $z \in Z$ which is log canonical but not klt (notice that this only exists if $p \ge 2$), and considering the product $X = Z \x \C^{n-p}$, for $n \ge p$ arbitrary.